-Using donated lumber, African American families built the institutions, naming them after the laurel shrubs that dotted the grounds.
+Using donated lumber, African American families built the institutions.
 Today, Laurel Grove Baptist Church still holds services, a link to what was once the close-knit black community of Franconia.

-The school is a reminder of the importance that African American parents at that time gave education, a value that persists in many such families today.
+The school is a reminder of the importance of education to African American families.
 Parents saw learning as their childrens' ticket out of poverty.
 The 9 a.m. to 4 p.m. day at schools such as Laurel Grove enabled their children to see beyond their agriculture-based, labor-filled lives.

 "We wanted a little education, so we had to walk to try to get it," said Williams, who attended Laurel Grove during the early 1920s until she was 14.
 "My dad didn't have a full education, just up to the fourth grade.
 My grandmother didn't have any education at all."

-Laurel Grove was part of the Fairfax County public school system through 1933, when the county closed it after the number of students had dwindled to seven.
+Laurel Grove, one of the few remaining black schoolhouses in the state, was part of the Fairfax County public school system through 1933.
+The county closed it after the number of students had dwindled to seven.
 Many of the other 13 "colored" schools stayed open until Fairfax schools were fully desegregated in 1965.